vvo/promise-once/readme.md

 }
 ```

-Default is to use `global.Promise` but you can pass your shim along:
+Default is to use [promise](https://www.npmjs.org/package/promise) but you can pass your shim along:

 ```js
 var promiseOnce = require('promise-once');